aandiron/aandiron.github.io/secret-pussy/secret-pussy-notes.md

 	* tooltip should be super dirty
 * Add 2 spaces at the end of the image for a carriage return
 * Add a date after the image
-* Add two spaces before the next entry
+* Add two blank lines before the next entry

 Here's an example entry